-The news that you may need spinal surgery can create many emotions -- hope that you may find more pain relief, fear about the procedure and recovery, and confusion about what to do next.
-One thing you might wonder is what you can do as a patient to make the decision-making process about whether to have spine surgery a productive experience.
+The news that you may need spinal surgery can cause many emotions: hope that you may find more pain relief, fear about the procedure and recovery, and confusion about what to do next.
+Before you make a decision, take steps to empower yourself by learning everything you can about your condition, your treatment options, and your surgeon.

-When you're in pain, it can be difficult to describe your situation to the doctor in a complete, concise and accurate manner.
+When you're in pain, it can be difficult to describe your situation to your doctor in a complete, concise, and accurate manner.
 Meeting a spine surgeon can also be overwhelming and intimidating.
-Therefore, researching likely questions ahead of time can help.
-Be prepared to discuss your medical history (including your family's history), details about your pain and your expectations about the surgery itself and its results.
+Researching likely questions ahead of time can help.
+Be prepared to discuss your medical history (including your family's history), details about your pain, and your expectations about the proposed surgery and its results.

-Prior to the first visit, a patient can start evaluating a particular spine surgeon by going to a spine surgeon's webpage (showing training, areas of specialty, practice philosophy, etc.) and to professional medical associations' websites that list information on spine surgeons who are members.
-We recommend that you look for surgeons who are board certified or board eligible and that focus on spine medicine (e.g., at least one-third to one-half of the surgeon's practice is devoted to spine medicine).
+Before the first visit, a patient can start evaluating a particular spine surgeon by going to a spine surgeon's webpage (which should list training, areas of specialty, practice philosophy, etc.) and to professional medical associations' websites that list information on spine surgeons who are members.

-During the visit, patients will benefit from being prepared to truly interview their prospective spine surgeon.
-Find out the spine surgeon's own complication rate and success rate for the particular surgery.
+During your visit, be prepared to interview your prospective spine surgeon.
+Find out the spine surgeon's success rate for the particular surgery.
 The surgeon should have data to share with potential new patients.
-Patients may also ask to speak with other patients who have gone through the same procedure with this surgeon.
-Other aspects to evaluate are found in Guidelines for Evaluating a Spine Surgeon.
-If a spine surgeon does not allow questions or acts disdainful of being questioned, consider interviewing another spine surgeon with whom you may be more comfortable.
-See also Red Flags to Notice When Choosing a Spine Surgeon.
+You may also ask to speak with other patients who have gone through the same procedure with this surgeon.